Board Of Assessors

 Charlene Fang currently serves as Tax Assessor of the DeKalb County Board of Tax

 A native of Taiwan, Charlene was formally Senior Vice President/Business

-was a Relationship Officer with Summit for 15 years.
-During that time she
+Relationship Officer with Summit for 15 years.
+During that time she has been

 President of the Chinese American Lion's Club, (past)